vladsandulescu/hatefulmemes/README.md

 # The Hateful Memes challenge

+## Moving of the GDrive files (checkpoints, data)
+I have moved the 4 archives containing checkpoints and other intermediate data to https://drive.google.com/drive/folders/1uPukz8AZIcFOgaajGfeJYuQfl9PMYJU9?usp=sharing.
+As a result, the rest of the Gdrive links below will not work and you can download all of the archives from the above link.

 ## Post-competition findings
 While I was cleaning up the code and documenting my best leaderboard solution I discovered I had made a mistake when training the model.
 Specifically the model was being trained